kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Sometimes there are features in an image that you want to mark with a symbol.
 In other cases you want to plot positions from an external source (file or database etc.).
 Then you use objects from class :meth:`maputils.Annotatedimage.Marker`.
 The use is straightforward.
-Positions can entered in different formats: as pixel coordinates, as world coordinates or as strings with position information (see module :mod:`positions`).
+Positions can be entered in different formats: as pixel coordinates, as world coordinates or as strings with position information (see module :mod:`positions`).

 .. note::